compasjs/compas/packages/store/README.md

 ## Why

 My work involved doing many small projects.
-I had a hard time back-porting incremental fixes to existing projects.
+I had a hard time back porting incremental fixes to existing projects.
 To facilitate my needs more and to stop copying and pasting things around, this project was born.